Frequently Asked Admissions Questions (FAQ)

 How many students are currently enrolled in your graduate program?

-In Fall 2017, there were 50 biochemistry and biophysics Master's and Ph.D. students.
-A third of these students are from the United States and the rest are from other countries, including Africa, China and India.
+In Fall 2019, there are 47 biochemistry and biophysics Master's and Ph.D. students.
+Our students are from all over the United States (57%) and from countries outside the United States (43%), including Nepal, Bangladesh, Vietnam, Kenya, Nigeria, China and India.

 How do I apply to the Graduate Certificate programs and what are the application deadlines?